A Weekend Getaway to Maitland and Morpeth

 - Visit Thursday to Sunday for the best range of shops and attractions; most are closed on Monday and Tuesday.

-- Make dinner reservations, particularly on Friday and Saturday nights while social distancing restrictions are in place.
+- Make dinner reservations, particularly on Friday and Saturday nights

 - Keep your eyes peeled on the Morpeth Road, just after you pass East Maitland Station for the old barn painted with Dr Morse’s Indian Root Pills advertisement.

-Getting to Maitland and Morpeth by public transport
+Getting to Maitland and Morpeth by Public Transport

 Driving is the best option if you want to explore the area, however, you can get to Maitland by train from Sydney.
 There is a limited bus service from Maitland East to Morpeth or Maitland High Street Station to other parts of the area.
 Check the 184 bus timetable here.